Program Detail

 • We develop curricula and programs per the needs of institutions, organisations, schools, colleges, and universities.

-These programs offer ways to connect to the world, environment, soul and lifelong friends.
+These programmes provide ways to connect with the world, the environment, one's soul, and lifelong friends.
 Carrying Your Backpack, walking with a like-minded team, observing different people's lives and livelihoods, nature and getting inspired.

 Why a Classroom in nature?